awsdocs/aws-iot-docs/developerguide/elasticsearch-rule-action.md

 Supports [substitution templates](iot-substitution-templates.md): Yes

 `roleARN`
-The IAM role that allows access to the OpenSearch domain\.
+The IAM role that allows access to the OpenSearch Service domain\.
 For more information, see [Requirements](#elasticsearch-rule-action-requirements)\.
 Supports [substitution templates](iot-substitution-templates.md): No

 ## Examples<a name="elasticsearch-rule-action-examples"></a>